 - Get someone to help you report it

 - Don’t take part in it

 - Leave the group or conversation

 - Say something kind or positive to the person being cyberbullied

-- If it’s safe, take a stand against it and ask the bully to stop
+- If it’s safe, take a stand against it and ask the people bullying to stop

-- Let the bully know that what they’re doing is NOT ok
+- Let those bullying know that what they’re doing is NOT ok

 - Talk to the person being cyberbullied privately and ask if they’re ok and if they need help